UAmsbil/PLI-MRI_OpticChiasm/README.md

 # Contents
-This repository contains all relevant code, links to the data used, masks, and expected results output from the code.
-PLI and dMRI data was aquired from three different OC specimens.
+This repository contains all relevant code, links to the data used, masks, and expected results output from the code associated with the Journal of Medical Imaging publication ["Backscattering Mueller matrix polarimetry estimates microscale anisotropy and orientation in complex brain tissue structure"](https://www.spiedigitallibrary.org/journals/journal-of-medical-imaging/volume-12/issue-01/016001/Backscattering-Mueller-matrix-polarimetry-estimates-microscale-anisotropy-and-orientation-in/10.1117/1.JMI.12.1.016001.full) by Carlson et al. PLI and dMRI data was aquired from three different OC specimens.
 For PLI, both thick (blockface) and thin (sectioned) OC specimens were imaged.

 A representative set of MRI and PLI data is temporarily available through Open Science Framework [here](https://osf.io/9pf3v/?view_only=8b66c6dc07a9496fa02caaae34919231).